fl-sean03/MolSAICV4/docs/ADAPTER_CONTRACT.md

 - Timeouts: all wrappers take a timeout_s and enforce it with subprocess.run(..., timeout=...).
 - Deterministic CWD: wrappers run in a deterministic working directory (e.g., parent of output_prefix or staged inputs).
 - Output validation: wrappers check expected outputs are created and non-empty, raising on failures.
+- Deterministic result persistence: wrappers write a `result.json` into the working directory on all runs (including `status: missing_tool` when the executable is missing).

 Version capture
 - Wrappers call [get_tool_version()](src/external/adapter.py:113) and record tool_version in the result envelope.